 We are so used to not relying on the State, that we bypass it.
 We ignore it.
 We replace it taking on its obligations.
 Those who can, in addition to their taxes, pay for security, for sanitation, for health, for energy, for education.
 The State says thank you and leans on us.
 Hangs on to us.
 Washes its hands of the responsibility and buys another Mercedes.

-And once again, it is those who have no one and nowhere to turn to who get screwed.
+Once again, those who have no one and nowhere to turn to, are the ones who get “screwed”.
 The rest continues to live quietly in their bubble.
 Until the day the bubble bursts…